hmakelin/gisnav/docs/pages/developer_guide/offboard/docker_compose.rst

 Docker container with the hostname ``gisnav-mapserver-1``.

 .. todo::
-    Split mavlink network into mavlink and ROS networks.
+    * Split mavlink network into mavlink and ROS networks.
 For ROS the intention is to use the shared memory device instead of serializing and going through the network stack since we will be passing a lot of images around.
+    * Build and expose static docs to home page - possibly no need for a server

 .. note::
     The application services have access to both ``gis`` and ``mavlink`` networks.